Al Franken: Early life and education

-Franken was born in New York City to Joseph P. Franken (1908–1993), a printing salesman, and Phoebe Franken (née Kunst) (1918–2003), a real estate agent.
+Franken was born in New York City to Joseph Philip Franken, a printing salesman, and Phoebe Geraldine Franken (née Kunst), a real estate agent.
 His paternal grandparents emigrated from Germany; his maternal grandfather came from Grodno, Russian Empire; and his maternal grandmother's parents were also from the Russian Empire.
 Phoebe was from Allentown, Pennsylvania.
 Both of his parents were Jews, and Franken was raised in a Reform Jewish home and attended Temple Israel in Minneapolis.
 He has an older brother, Owen (b. circa 1946), who is a photojournalist, and his cousin Bob is a journalist for MSNBC.

 The Frankens moved to Albert Lea, Minnesota, when Al was four years old.
 His father opened a quilting factory, but it failed after two years.
 The family then moved to St. Louis Park, Minnesota, a suburb of Minneapolis.
 Franken graduated from The Blake School in 1969, where he was a member of the wrestling team.
-Franken says that he scored 800 (out of 800) on the math section of his SATs and 662 on the verbal section.
 He attended Harvard College, where he majored in political science, graduating cum laude with a Bachelor of Arts in 1973.
 As a student, Franken wrote comedy and idolized comedians Dick Gregory and Lenny Bruce because they did acts about hypocrisy and corruption while making the audience laugh.

 Franken began performing in high school, where he and his longtime friend and writing partner Tom Davis were known for their comedy.
 The duo first performed on stage at Minneapolis's Brave New Workshop theater specializing in political satire.
 They soon found themselves in what was described as "a life of near-total failure on the fringes of show business in Los Angeles".